adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 <img src="/img/tinylfu.png">
 </div>

-1. **Admission Window**: When a new entry is added, it goes through an "admission window" before being fully admitted to the cache (recency).
+1. **Admission Window**: When a new entry is added, it goes through an "admission window" before being fully admitted to the cache.
 This gives the entry a chance to build up its popularity before being included.
 Moreover, it allows to have a high hit rate when entries exhibit a bursty access pattern.
 2. **Frequency Sketch**: Caffeine uses a compact data structure called a CountMinSketch to track the frequency of access for cache entries.
 This allows it to efficiently estimate the access frequency of the items.
 If the main space is already full and a new entry needs to be added, Caffeine checks the frequency sketch.
 It will only admit the new entry if its estimated frequency is higher than the entry that would need to be evicted to make room.
-This ensures that entries in the window were very recently used, while entries in the main space area accessed very frequently and remain moderately recent.

 ```java
  /**
    * Determines if the candidate should be accepted into the main space, as determined by its